 I’ve been wanting to “put things in place” but I don’t know where to start.
 Because I’ve ignored it, I’m afraid it’s now a mess.
 Will you still be willing to help me?

 We know dealing with legal issues is hard and can be scary.
 It’s especially hard for service professionals because we are used to being experts.
 It’s easy to put it off and think that you’ll deal with it later.
 But it weighs on your mind and you worry about something happening.
 We see this a lot so there’s no judgment on our part.
 We just take it one piece at a time and fix things as we go.
 We make it a plan you can manage.

 I’m afraid the legal fees will be too high and I can’t afford them.
 Do you have payment plans?

-We don’t have “payment plans” per se, but we do have two different services models you can choose from.
+We don’t have “payment plans” per se, but we do have two different service models you can choose from.
 One model is project-by-project which means you pay for what you need as you go.
 Each project has a flat fee and we work on the project until it is finished.
-We wouldn’t have any further contact until you needed us again for a different project.
+We wouldn’t have any further contact until you need us again for a different project.

 The second model is a year-long relationship in which we can do more to help you build infrastructure in your business.
 It also helps you with cash flow and having to cover a spike when you have a project.
 In this model, we offer a monthly support program that allows us to give you the guidance you need while allowing you to keep control of your budget.

 What if I don’t need an attorney all the time?